bplmaps/lmec-main-site/content/articles/going-green-in-union-square.md

 Finally, this image is from our friends at Historic New England showing an street car on Bow Street in Union Square, from an unknown year.

 And there's much more to the rich history of Somerville and the important topic of environmental justice that we can't cover in this article.
-If you're interested, here are some more resources to explore:
+If you're interested, more resources to explore are below.

-A [2014 research study](https://www.mapc.org/wp-content/uploads/2017/09/DimensionsOfDisplacement_ExecSumm_2_11_14_0.pdf) from the Metropolitan Area Planning Council (MAPC) on gentrification and displacement in Somerville.
+> A [2014 research study](https://www.mapc.org/wp-content/uploads/2017/09/DimensionsOfDisplacement_ExecSumm_2_11_14_0.pdf) from the Metropolitan Area Planning Council (MAPC) on gentrification and displacement in Somerville.
+>

-Browse [Atlascope]() to learn more history surrounding Union Square and the Greater Boston area.
+> Browse [Atlascope]() to learn more history surrounding Union Square and the Greater Boston area.
+>

-Explore the digital exhibition of [_More or Less in Common_](https://www.leventhalmap.org/digital-exhibitions/more-or-less-in-common/) or visit it in person at our gallery in Copley Square.
+> Explore the digital exhibition of [_More or Less in Common_](https://www.leventhalmap.org/digital-exhibitions/more-or-less-in-common/) or visit it in person at our gallery in Copley Square.
 If you are an advocate for issues of transit or housing justice, and are interested in exploring these topics with us, please [get in touch](mailto:info@leventhalmap.org).